GED Online Proctored Exam vs In A Testing Center

 It used to be that the online GED test was more expensive ($6 per subtest) than writing the test at a test center, but that difference has disappeared.
 The price is now the same whether you take the exam online or at a test center.

-Please note that the Online Proctored GED Exam is NOT available in the following states: West Virginia, Hawaii, New York, Massachusetts, Florida, and Wyoming.
-In Iowa, Maine, and Tennessee., the GED exam is NOT available.
-These states use the HiSET exam for high school equivalency testing.
+Please note that the GED Online Proctored Exam is NOT available in the following states: West Virginia, Hawaii, New York, Massachusetts, Florida, and Wyoming.
+In Iowa and Maine, the GED exam is NOT available.
+These states use the HiSET exam only for high school equivalency testing.